 What is Transpersonal Psychology?

-A psychology that relates the “personal” to the “transpersonal”.
+Transpersonal psychology relates the “personal” to the “transpersonal”.
 The “personal” encompasses the personality, the mind, the ego, and the body.
-The “transpersonal” includes the “personal” and goes beyond it: soul, higher Self, the personal and collective unconscious, and Spirit (Tao, God, Source)
+The “transpersonal” includes the “personal” and goes beyond it: soul, higher Self, the personal and collective unconscious, and Spirit (Tao, God, Source).

 In relating the personal within the transpersonal, transpersonal psychology peers into the mystery of exceptional human experiences, creativity, intuition, and other important questions that give rise to, and make evolve, the human condition.